Chimichurri, come on, say it with me. The rolling “r’s” are as sensually delicious as the Argentine grilling sauce.

 It’s known for a mix of a fiery blend of herbs and hot peppers; red chimichurri sauce is a blend of paprika, jalapenos and red pepper flakes.
 Pair this sauce with beef, chicken or pork, to bring an unforgettable kick to your grilled recipes.

-The classic green sauce is versatile with about anything you put it on from grilled meats such as skirt steak, flank steak, chicken to roasted vegetables and several other dishes.
+The classic green sauce is versatile with about anything you put it on from grilled meats such as skirt steak, flank steak, chicken to roasted vegetables or to something as simple as chimichurri on freshly baked bread.
 Its indirect kick will bring out the flavor of everything it touches.

 Want More Latin Inspired Recipes?